Hero Image

 MS — Master of Science in Computer Science

-Southern Adventist University’s Master of Science in Computer Science is a 33-credit graduate program designed for students seeking advanced expertise in software development, algorithms, and computing systems.
-Offered fully on campus, the program provides two completion options: a traditional two-year track for students with an undergraduate degree in computer science or a related field, and an integrated five-year track combining a bachelor’s and master’s degree.
+Designed for students seeking advanced expertise in software development, algorithms, and computing systems.
+Offered fully on campus.
+Provides two completion options: a traditional two-year track for students with an undergraduate degree in computer science or a related field; and an integrated five-year track combining a bachelor’s and master’s degree.
 Grounded in a Christ-centered mission, the curriculum emphasizes technical excellence, ethical leadership, and real-world problem-solving, preparing graduates for careers in software engineering, data science, cybersecurity, and research.

 Program Highlights

-• Completed in approximately 2 years of full-time study
+• Completed in approximately two years of full-time study

 • Part-time enrollment options available for working professionals